Welcome to Yeadon Sailing Club

 Rules for Sailing:

-- Only 10 boats to be sailing at once using the booking system on Webcollect (This is important to be able to monitor usage and demand).
+- All attendees to book using the system on Webcollect (This is important to be able to monitor usage and demand).

 - Club boats can be used but the use will be managed on the day to avoid the same boats being used on both Saturday and Sunday.